 Besides your self-destructive thought pattern of helplessness of being the victim, and having no control, there is also another equally self-defeating thought pattern.
 It presents the overcharged, pushy perfectionist, obsessed with exerting perfect control over himself and others.
 The key words are “perfect control.”

 People create traps for themselves with “musts” that cannot be satisfied.
 The cognitive process that facilitates the creation of stress almost always involves irrational beliefs.
 They include rigid, inflexible and usually unexamined personal philosophies and attitudes that we all possess to varying degrees.
 They can take the form of unconditional demands, such as, “I have to be successful,” “I must have absolute control over everything at all times, or else it would be awful, and it would mean that I am inadequate.”
 “I should be perfect in all my roles and, if I cannot, I’m worthless.”

-People with generalised anxiety require very little in the form of activating events to perpetuate their anxiety.
-In fact, their own compelling and irrational belief system about events is usually adequate to trigger a reaction in them - to precipitate lurking anxiety, if not "danger."
+People with generalized anxiety require very little in the form of activating events to perpetuate their anxiety.
+In fact, their own compelling and irrational belief system about events is usually adequate to trigger a reaction in them – to precipitate lurking anxiety, if not “danger.”